 Choosing a Slow WordPress Theme

-Theme pitfall – picking a theme based on aesthetics and how many features it has.
+Picking a WordPress theme based on aesthetics and how many features it has happens every day.
 Focusing on theme prettiness is pretty much a guaranteed way to start off with a shaky foundation for your site if you care about performance.